liferay/liferay-docs/develop/tutorials/articles/export-import-and-staging/initiating-new-processes-with-exportimportconfiguration-objects.markdown

 It's that easy!
 To start your own export/import or staging process, you must create an `ExportImportConfiguration` object using a combination of the three provided `ExportImportConfiguration` factories.
-Once you have your configuration object, provide it as a parameter in one of the many service methods provided to you by the Export/Import or Staging interfaces to begin your desired process.
+Once you have your configuration object, provide it as a parameter in one of the many service methods available to you by the Export/Import or Staging interfaces to begin your desired process.